itp-dwd/2020-spring/guides/quick-web-servers.md

 ## Option 1: Python -- Simple Web Server

 Most computers have python installed by default.
-As this is the case, you can quickly and easily serve up your project specific files
+As this is the case, you can quickly and easily serve up your project specific files.

 ### Step 1: change directories and run a "simple" web server: